 2. Consider Entry Process Limit Before Buying Web Hosting

 An “Entry Process” is how many PHP scripts you have running at a single time.
-Usually hosting companies offer it from 20 to 40 processes on shared hosting.
+Usually hosting companies offer from 20 to 40 processes on shared hosting.
 Further, an “Entry Process” only takes roughly a second or lesser to complete.

 However, it doesn’t mean only 20 people can access the website at a given single time.
 Because the likelihood of all 20 people hitting your website at the exact same moment would never happen.
 Multiply the number of entry processes by 3 to get a rough idea of the server capacity to handle visitors simultaneously.

 Also, if you’ve many Cron Jobs or resource-hungry scripts, prefer web hosting with a higher Entry Process limit.
-Buying web hosting with 30 or more process limit is a good idea.
+Buying web hosting with a 30 or more process limit is a good idea.

 3. Renewal/Upgrade Cost of Web Hosting Plan